UlizesR/MetalLib/README.md

 - Minimal CPU overhead
 - Efficient memory management
 - 60+ FPS on modern Macs with complex scenes

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit pull requests or open issues.

-## 📄 License

-This project is open source and available under the MIT License.

 ## 🙏 Acknowledgments